-Over the last two decades, the Palaeolithic record of the mainland and the islands has been augmented by a good number of cave and open-air sites on the coastline, some of which extend underwater or are bounded and sometimes eroded by the sea.
+Over the past two decades, the Palaeolithic record of the mainland and the islands has been augmented by a good number of cave and open-air sites on the coastline, some of which extend underwater or are bounded and sometimes eroded by the sea.
 It is often the case that the most productive parts of the site catchments lie underwater today.
 Littoral caves on Greek and other Mediterranean coasts are often situated on rocky shorelines and steep slopes that have marginally survived inundation.
 When the steep profile continues offshore, the cave site would have been relatively close to the shoreline, allowing Palaeolithic groups to take advantage of the coastal resources of the plain fronting them and the sea beyond it.
 Yet again, apart from residues surviving at the back of the cave, traces of littoral and marine resource extraction would remain invisible on the now submerged shores.
 If there were any open-air activity, only the lithic artefacts would perhaps be preserved, offering a narrow view of the range of activity at the site.